 The Corporation has no subsidiaries.
 As of the date of this Prospectus Supplement, Neptune owns 51,349,683 Common Shares, representing approximately 60% of the Common Shares issued and outstanding.
+After giving effect to this offering, Neptune will own 51,942,183 Common Shares, representing approximately 51.1% of the Common Shares issued and outstanding.
 The Common Shares are voting, participating and have no par value.